rosenbjerg/RHttpServer.CSharp/README.md

 The format is inspired by the ejs format, though you cannot embed JavaScript or C# for that matter, in the pages.

-This was chosen because i did NOT like the idea behind it.

 Embed your dynamic content using RenderParams instead of embedding the code for generation of the content in the html.